talhafbasit/SwiftUI-WeSplit/README.md

 # SwiftUI-WeSplit

-Simple Tip calculator to play with SwiftUI and MVVM
+Simple Tip calculator to play with multi-platform SwiftUI and MVVM

-Requires: iOS 13+
+Requires: iOS 13+, macOS 10.15+ (Catalina)